jacob-hitchcock/prompty/README.md

-# Lingua: Connecting Distant Immigrant Families
+# Prompty: Connecting Distant Immigrant Families

-Lingua is an Informatics Capstone Project aimed at addressing the acculturation gap and cultivating relationships between distant immigrant families.
+Prompty is an Informatics Capstone Project aimed at addressing the acculturation gap and cultivating relationships between distant immigrant families.
 Our goal is to provide a convenient way for families to preserve and share aspects of their life, language, and tradition with one another, despite living far away from each other.

 ## The Problem